-The Vice President, Communications and Community Partnership (VPC&P) has the lead to develop a CE strategy for UBC’s Strategic Plan.
-To begin to prepare for this work, staff in the Community Partnership Unit have reviewed academic literature, learned from other universities, examined the past attempt at developing a plan, networked with staff, faculty, students and alumni, and connected with colleagues from the Community Engagement Unit at UBC-Okanagan1.
+The Vice President, External Relations (VPER) has the lead to develop a CE strategy for UBC’s Strategic Plan.
+To begin to prepare for this work, staff in the Community Engagement Office have reviewed academic literature, learned from other universities, examined the past attempt at developing a plan, networked with staff, faculty, students and alumni, and connected with colleagues from the Community Engagement Unit at UBC-Okanagan1.

 Based on work to date, this document communicates the imperative for CE at UBC and presents a tone, approach and direction for UBC’s CE strategy.
 Concepts presented are supported by UBC Executive.